SimulationEverywhere/devstone-comparative/README.md

 * xDEVS Java (in the script, use the keyword `xdevs-java`)
 * xDEVS Java with parallel execution (in the script, use the keyword `xdevs-java-parallel`)

+The results will be available in a new CSV file located at your current working directory.

+# Contributing and reporting errors
 If you want to contribute or you find any error, please contact us via this [GitHub repository](https://github.com/SimulationEverywhere/devstone-comparative).